boatnoah/Chess-Game-Project/README.md

 How to Play:
 Played locally on the terminal where it takes text input to choose and move pieces using alegabraic notation.
 EX:
--Select a white piece: e2
+- Select a white piece: e2
--Select a position to move to: e4
+- Select a position to move to: e4

--Select a black piece: e7
+- Select a black piece: e7
--Select a position to move to: e5
+- Select a position to move to: e5